 A small ensemble with emphasis on development of performance and improvisational skills.
-Prerequisites: Audition and permission of the instructor.
+Prerequisite: Audition.
 One credit.

 MUEN 578 Harp Ensemble

 Study and performance of compositions and transcriptions for harp ensemble to develop the ensemble skills of harp students.
 Study of orchestral excerpts is included.
 Prerequisite: Audition.
 One credit.